cs107-theteapeople/cs107-FinalProject/docs/documentation.md

 1. Support for arrays of variables.
 Even with vector functions supported, variables will need to be defined individually, i.e. `x1, x2, x3 = var('x1'), var('x2'), var('x3')...` This is quite cumbersome.
 We would like to add support for vectors of variables in the following manner. `x_array = var_array('x', 100)` which will generate an array of 99 variables.
 These can be referenced by using indices, `x[4]` to reference the 4th variable.
 Some applications of this include defining recursive functions, and working with finite series.

 2. We would like to implement a root finding algorithm using Newton's method.
 A function can be defined using the autodiff library, and then newton's method will solve for the roots of the given function.
 This will be iteratively using autodiff to efficiently compute derivatives.
 The lazy evaluation approach of our library lends itself quite well to a Newton solver, where the same equation (and its derivative) is evaluated over and over again.

+3. We would like to incorporate customizable features into our visualizer - users can adjust the colors, text, figure size, animation speed, etc. in the visualizer.
+This can help them present a more appealing visualization to their audience based on their needs.

 ## References: